Seravo/docs/_posts/2015-10-12-how-to-install.md

 commands, instead of the modern `ip` command.
 For networking to work properly, you need to run `apt install net-tools`.

+#### Ubuntu 18.04

+The Vagrant version in Ubuntu 18.04 is rather old (Vagrant version 2.0.2) and the Vagrant plugin installations might fail due to that.
+If that happens, the only known way to resolve it is to simply install the latest Vagrant version directly from [Vagrantup.com](https://www.vagrantup.com/downloads.html).

 ### Linux (Fedora)

 Add RPMFusion repositories.
 See  [RpmFusion](http://rpmfusion.org/).
 Repository is